-For this tutorial, we use the anonymized “Example Case” which is supplied with the My Cases module.
-When you start My Cases, this dataset is automatically selected.
-Selection of other CT datasets is described in chapter 5 of the user manual.
+Select the My Cases tab and press Import DICOM.
+For this tutorial, we will use the supplied anonymized “Example Case” which is automatically selected.
+Selection of other CT datasets is described in chapter 5 and appendic C of the user manual.

-Besides a menu on the left, you will notice a 3D image as well as sagittal, coronal and transverse CT images of the patient on the right.
+In the Series window on the menu, click a series with a preferably small spacing (there is only one series in this case).
+After you have selected a series, a 3D image as well as sagittal, coronal and transverse CT images of the patient will appear.
 These show the current mask which roughly corresponds to bone.

 The dataset is now imported.
 It can later be accessed from the My Cases main menu tab.